bradleyplaydon/CSGOSkinfo/README.md

 #### Structure
   I have decided to use [Bootstrap](https://getbootstrap.com/) so that I can create a structured grid using the Boostrap flexbox column system.
 It also has useful features such as a card component and alerts.
+---
+### **Wireframes & Flow diagrams**
+  For building the Wireframes I have used [Balsamiq Wireframes](https://balsamiq.com/) as it allows for easy website Wireframes and easy to get across a general flow of the website.